 In addition, it is perhaps hard to trace through all of the sugar substitutes available to determine which one is best for you.
 Here are ten replacements to consider.
 Dive in, my dear!

-Top 10 Coconut Sugar Substitutes
+Top 10 Alternatives For Coconut Sugar

 1. Light Brown Sugar

-But you should keep the proportions in mind, and light brown sugar is sweeter than coconut sugar, simply customize it for your sweet’s taste.
+But you should keep the proportions in mind, and light brown sugar is sweeter than coconut sugar; simply customize it for your sweet’s taste.

 Light brown sugar is cheap, and you can find it easily in many grocery stores.

-This natural sugar creates a tasty treat for your well-loved menu, just apply the same ratio with coconut sugar when cooking.
+This natural sugar creates a tasty treat for your well-loved menu.
+Just apply the same ratio with coconut sugar when cooking.

 However, its unground texture is solid, meaning it is hard to blend in the mixture.
 Therefore, I recommend you grind sucanat into the ground before using it.